Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

 ### 2.1 Purpose

-Module Paths are references to modules, whether local or external to the current project.
+`Module Paths` are references to modules, whether local or external to the current project.
 These paths are used throughout the rest of this document to describe import behavior.

 ### 2.2 Syntax

-`Module Path` use the following syntax:
+`Module Paths` use the following syntax:
 `<Origin>/<Path relative to origin>`

 The origin is one of the following: